| | |

 Japanese Mapo Tofu FAQ

 Store leftovers covered in the fridge for up to 3-4 days.
-If your mapo tofu looks very dry the next day, reheat it on the stove with a little extra liquid (water, dashi, vegetable broth, soy sauce, whatever suits your taste).
+If your mapo tofu looks very dry the next day, reheat it on the stove with a little extra liquid (water, dashi, or vegetable broth).

 I do not recommend freezing mapo tofu as the texture of the tofu and vegetables will change and may be very mushy when defrosted.